safenetwork/tutorials.safedev.org/email-app/whats-next.md

 # What's next?

-Now that you understand how this example app works, feel free to [fork it](https://github.com/maidsafe/safe_examples) and build your own email app!
+Now that you understand how this email app works, feel free to [fork it](https://github.com/maidsafe/safe_examples) and build your own email app!

 ## New features